jtgray6/mod-2-project-Aaron-Jeremy/README.md

 # Brew 'n' Review

+## Overview

+Brew 'n' Review is a Beer Journaling App.
+Users can "log in", add, read, edit, and delete their reviews, and view reviews by others.
+They can also filter for specific beers or breweries.
+In addition, there is a short description for each type of beer.

-User Stories
+## User Stories

-1) As a new user, I want to be able to create and account.
+- As a new user, I want to be able to create and account.

-2) As an existing user, I want to be able to login.
+- As an existing user, I want to be able to login.

-3) Once logged in, I want to be able to write reviews of beers.
+- Once logged in, I want to be able to write reviews of beers.

-4) I want to be able to select beer style from existing list.
+- I want to be able to select beer style from existing list.

-5) I want to be able to edit and remove reviews.
+- I want to be able to edit and remove reviews.

-Reach goals:
-1) Newsfeed of reviews
-2) Search functionality(on beer_info, search bar that searches beer names, on review_info, search bar that searches review descriptions, etc.)

-To-do list:
-- Add validations to user, review, and beer models.
-- Add `home.html`, `beer_info.html`, `beer_style.html`, and `review_info.html`.
-- Add javascript files for each page.
-- Add images for beer_styles.

-### Method Override
-#### DELETE
-In HTML:
-`<input type="hidden" name="_method" value="delete">`
-In Rails:
-Go to `config/application.rb` and add to Application Class `config.middleware.use Rack::MethodOverride`

-#### UPDATE
-In HTML:
-`<input type="hidden" name="_method" value="put">`
+## Installation Instructions

+1. This is a Ruby app, which means you need to install Ruby for the backend.
+We used Ruby 2.6.1.
+[Click here for instructions on installing Ruby.](https://www.ruby-lang.org/en/documentation/installation/)

+2. Once Ruby is installed, you'll need to run `bundle install` in the directory where you clone this repository to install all the dependencies we used.
+[You may need to install Rails, too.](http://installrails.com/)

+3. You'll need to run `rails db:migrate` to create the tables, followed by `rails db:seed` to create seed data.

+4. Run `rails s -p 3000` to run the rails server on port 3000.

+5. Open index.html.

+## Demo

+To be added.